- Alfred P. Sloan Foundation

 OSFA Tribal Liaison: Ordell Joe, 621-1858 or ojoe@email.arizona.edu.

 - American Indian Alumni's "TRIBAL NATIONS SCHOLARSHIP" is open to graduate students.
-Deadline to apply is March 13, 2020 for 20-21 academic year.
-Application for this scholarship is also through Scholarship Universe (filter on "Alumni Association" as the orgnaization and "American Indian Alumni Club" for department.
+Application for this scholarship is also through Scholarship Universe (filter on "Alumni Association" as the organization and "American Indian Alumni Club" for department and is generally due in March.

 - Native American Student Affairs (NASA) has some scholarship funding for graduate students.
 Visit their website and click on "scholarships" for more information.